LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/photosharing.md

 indicator: messaging
 ---

-Version 3.9 of the Mobile Messaging SDK added the ability for agents to share photos with consumers (two-way photo sharing).
-The feature allows agents or bots within LiveEngage to send images, in PNG, JPG/JPEG, and GIF (non-animated) formats, to consumers within a conversation.
-Once sent, the consumer can tap the image thumbnail to view it, but they cannot download it.
+Version 3.9 of the Mobile Messaging SDK added the ability for agents to share photos and files with consumers.
+The feature allows agents or bots within LiveEngage to send images and files to consumers within a conversation.
+Once sent, the consumer can tap the thumbnail to view it or share it through the default app on the device.

+With version 3.9, agents can share a reference photo or photos of any product to visually guide consumers with product awareness, steps on how to use the product, or review comments of a product.
+Agents can also share detailed information with the consumer, such as mortgage documents or a product catalog.
+If an agent resolves a conversation, they can resume it by sharing a photo or file.
+For the consumer, they can return to a resolved conversation to view the files, as long as the files are part of the conversation history.

+When an agent sends a photo or file to the consumer, they get a notification only if push notifications are enabled.
+Otherwise, when the consumer returns to the conversation, the download icon appears in the unread message area of the conversation.
+After the consumer downloads the file, they can tap it to view it full screen, which shows a share, action, and back buttons.

 ### Prerequisites